-Outcome requested: an upo and Risk Committee is asked to consider and comment on date to the Delegation Framework before it is presented to sil for approval.
+Outcome requested: Finance and Investment Committee is asked to consider are comment on an update to the Delegation Framework before it presented to Council for approval.
 Executive Summary: [a] Following the grant to the University of a Supplemental Charter and the approval by Council of new Ordinances, the Governance Committee last year endorsed an approach to review the Delegation Framework.
-The objectives have been to update the Delegation Framework in line with the new Charter and Ordinances, making the source of each delegation clear; and to update terminology, removing content that is redundant or belongs elsewhere and adding content that is relevant to new and emerging areas of activity. [b] While the review is not yet complete, we are seeking to approve an interim version at this stage which brings the current Delegation Framework fully up to date.
-In the next year it is the intention to subsume the Schedule of Delegation of Financial Authority into the Delegation Framework and to include further detail on delegations in relation to research, partnerships and staffing matters. [c] The version of the Delegation Framework currently before the Committee has been reviewed by relevant managers internally and also incorporates external legal advice.
-The draft has also been considered by Governance Committee. [c] Noteworthy changes in the Delegation Framework are: a new section (A3) on the establishment of subsidiary entities to clarify how Council assures itself that the articles of association of subsidiaries align with the Charter and Ordinances of the University; a proposal (A4.5) that approval of the Naming Policy (for naming spaces on campus, scholarships, prizes and chairs) is reserved to Council; a proposal (A7.4 and A7.7) to lower the threshold requiring Finance and Investment Committee and Council to approve the composition of boards overseeing strategic and capital projects so that it aligns with the threshold for consideration of business cases.
+The objectives have been to update the Delegation Framework in line with the new Charter and Ordinances, making the source of each delegation clear; and to update terminology, removing content that is redundant or belongs elsewhere and adding content that is relevant to new and emerging areas of activity. / - : ! [b] While the review is not yet complete, we are seeking to approve an interim version at this stage which brings the current Delegation Framework fully up to date.
+In the next year it is the intention to subsume the Schedule of Delegation of Financial Authority into the Delegation Framework and to include further detail on delegations in relation to research, partnerships and staffing matters. ; 1 ; 1 [c] The version of the Delegation Framework currently before the Committee has been reviewed by relevant managers internally and also incorporates external legal advice.
+The draft has also been considered by Governance Committee. i I [c] Noteworthy changes in the Delegation Framework are: a new section (A3) on the establishment of subsidiary entities to clarify how Council assures itself that the articles of association of subsidiaries align with the Charter and Ordinances of the University; a proposal (A4.5) that approval of the Naming Policy (for naming spaces on campus, scholarships, prizes and chairs) is reserved to Council; a proposal (A7.4 and A7.7) to lower the threshold requiring Finance and Investment Committee and Council to approve the composition of boards overseeing strategic and capital projects so that it aligns with the threshold for consideration of business cases.
 QMUL Strategy: Good governance supports all aspects of the strategy

-leate we al/Exete we al Ohantan and Ondinanaa

-Internal/External Charter and Ordinances

-reference points: Regulatory Framework of the Office for Students

-CUC Higher Education Code of Governance

-Strategic Risks: Compliance with the Charter and the conditions of registration

-with the OfS

-Equality Impact Not required.

-Assessment: 100000

-Subject to prior and The Delegation Framework will be presented to Council for

-onward consideration approval on 10 July 2025 after Audit and Risk Committee and

-Finance and Investment Committee have been given the

-by:

-opportunity to comment.
-Earlier drafts of the Delegation

-Framework have been considered by Governance Committee.

-Confidential paper No

-under FOIA/DPA:

-Timing: Occasional paper

-Author: Jane Pallant, Director of Governance and Legal Services

-, tatilon Danny Hassell, Policy and Governance Lead

-Date: 12 June 2025

-Senior Management Jonathan Morgan, Chief Governance Officer and University

-Sponsor: Secretary

-• •
+Internal/External reference points: Charter and Ordinances Regulatory Framework of the Office for Students CUC Higher Education Code of Governance Strategic Risks: Compliance with the Charter and the conditions of registration with the OfS Equality Impact Assessment: Not required.
+Subject to prior and onward consideration by: The Delegation Framework will be presented to Council for approval on 10 July 2025 after Audit and Risk Committee and Finance and Investment Committee have been given the opportunity to comment.
+Earlier drafts of the Delegation Framework have been considered by Governance Committee.
+Confidential paper under FOIA/DPA: No Timing: Occasional paper Author: Jane Pallant, Director of Governance and Legal Services Danny Hassell, Policy and Governance Lead Date: 12 June 2025 Senior Management Sponsor: Jonathan Morgan, Chief Governance Officer and University Secretary